lnairGT/Interleaved-Cross-Attention/README.md

   <img src="Val_loss.png" width="300" />
 </p>

+Code for training and evaluating the OpenAI CLIP model on CIFAR10 can be found in the `openai_clip_cifar10` folder.

 ## Acknowledgements
 This code is based on two awesome repos: CLIP from OpenAI (https://github.com/openai/CLIP) and OpenAI-CLIP from moein-shariatnia (https://github.com/moein-shariatnia/OpenAI-CLIP).
 Thank you to the respective authors for open-sourcing their great work!